PolaricServer/webapp2/README.md

 To run it, copy the content of this directory to a directory that can be accessed through a web-server.
 Copy the files in one of the example directories to the root web-directory (or use the script setup.sh) and edit 'config.js' and possibly 'application.js' to suit your needs.

 For testing and development, point your browser at index-dev.html instead of index.html or replace the file.
 It runs the source code directly.

+Softlink featureedit/images/drawIcons to images/drawIcons
+Softlink featureedit/images/iconpack to images/iconpack

+Make sure that the webserver will follow links in this directory.

 For production installations you may use compile-js.sh to minify the javascript code (and the provided index.html).
 To compile you need to have installed a recent version of the Google Closure compiler.
 This can also "transpile" the code to ES4 or ES5 versions of Javascript to support somewhat older browsers.
 To use a minified version of application.js, you will need to edit index.html.